What’s up with all the hype around Ape Coin? Is yet another meme coin being born or is it something different this time?

 What’s next for Yuga land sales

-Yuga has announced that they are thinking of building their own chain rather than rely on Ethereum.
+Yuga has announced that they are thinking of building their own chain rather than relying on Ethereum.
 It remains to be seen if this is a good solution or not.

 Wrapping up Ape Coin